Skip to main content

 Configuration Binding

-For ASP.NET Core, all providers support configuration binding from appsettings.json under the RevealAI section.
+For ASP.NET Core, the provider supports configuration binding from appsettings.json under the RevealAI section.
 Options set in code take precedence over configuration file values:

 appsettings.json